Welcome to Teaching with Zoom!

 - Control over the sequence of videos in the Gallery view with ‘pinning’ (done by students for their use and visible only on their screen) and spotlighting (host controlled and visible by all in the meeting.)
 Great for larger classes when you want key presenters to be on screen at the top of the Gallery.

-- You can now use the Shift Key to select multiple screens in Screen Share making it easier to access a select set of screens without having to start and stop ‘Share.’
+- Shift Key to select multiple screens in Screen Share making it easier to access a select set of screens without having to start and stop ‘Share.’

-- New video filters, ‘Studio Effects’ and Immersive Views just for fun.
+- Video filters, ‘Studio Effects’ and Immersive Views just for fun.

 How do I check for Zoom software (application) updates?

-While you may use Zoom in several ways (teaching, work, personal) Zoom accesses the same software on your device.
-There are 2 ways to update your Zoom software: through the Baruch Zoom logon page or via the Zoom icon link on your operating system toolbar. ( FYI, If you use multiple devices for Zoom — phone, mobile, tablet, computer,etc. — you will have to update each device.)
+While you may use Zoom in several ways (teaching, work, personal) Zoom accesses the same software application on your device.
+There are 2 ways to update your Zoom software: through the CUNY Zoom logon page or via the Zoom icon link on your operating system toolbar. ( FYI, If you use multiple devices for Zoom — phone, mobile, tablet, computer, etc. — you will have to update each device.)

 - Note: Sometimes your college or work IT administrator may need a few days to catch up with new features or decide not to include them in your Zoom toolkit.
 Also, some new features require activation in your settings.